JuanCarniglia/dendrogram_vis/releases/kibana 5.5/README.md

 (See flare.csv as an example)

-In this project there is a folder (dendogram_data) with a script in python to get a CSV into the elasticsearch server.
+In this project there is a folder (dendrogram_data) with a script in python to get a CSV into the elasticsearch server.

 (The python script requires elasticsearch and csv packages).